pshihn/shihn.ca/posts/2019/basic-rasterization.md

 }
 ```

 This function can be extended to 2-dimensions to represent points `(x,y)` for different values of `t`.
 But, what values of `t` should we use?
 If we divide the line into `N` sections, we use `t = 1/N`.

-Now what is the correct value of N?
+Now, what is the appropriate value of N?

 We know the two endpoints of the line, we can tell if the change in `y` is more than change in `x` or vice-versa.
 The number `N` is the larger of the two changes. `N = Max(|y2 - y1|, |x2 - x1|)` or in javascript `const N = Math.max(Math.abs(y2,y1), Math.abs(x2, x1))`.